 The issuer is the entity (company or government) who borrows the money by issuing the bond, and is due to pointerest and repay capital in due course.
+The principal of a bond - also known as maturity value.

-The principal of a bond - also known as maturity value face value, par value - is the amount that the issuer borrows which must be repaid to the lender.
+The principal of a bond - also known as maturity value, face value, par value - is the amount that the issuer borrows which must be repaid to the lender.

-•The coupon (of a bond) is the annual interest that the issuer must pay, expressed as a percentage of the principal state.
+•The coupon (of a bond) is the annual interest that the issuer must pay, expressed as a percentage of the princips.